William J. Dodd: Civic and cultural involvement

 Dodd was an amateur musical and theatrical performer.
-It is known that he was a singer.
+For public and private occasions he was known to sing popular airs and, as well, provide recitations of Irish, Welsh & German verse; his effective ear for the Irish pronunciation was remarked upon.
 He served on the founding boards of the Louisville Symphony Orchestra (1908) and the Louisville Art Association (1909), now Louisville Visual Art, and he was a member of dramatic societies in both Louisville and Los Angeles.
 From 1916 to 1919 he served on the board of directors of the Los Angeles Symphony Orchestra, this latter organization being the predecessor of the LA Philharmonic, and he was a mover and shaker in the Los Angeles Gamut Club, an exclusively male music fraternity.
 In 1918, the journal Pacific Coast Musical Review said "It seems Mr. Dodd has the knack of making artists and others do what he wants them to" and nicknamed Dodd "the Mayor of Seventh Street", presumably a reference to the theater and vaudeville district of old Los Angeles.
 From 1917 until his death he served on the California State Board of Examiners.
-In early 1930 he joined the newly founded International Desert Conservation League as an advisory board member.
+In 1929, he joined the newly founded International Desert Conservation League as an advisory board member.

 Death

-William became acutely ill while traveling abroad with his wife in the spring of 1930, returning home without Ione in early May and dying at Los Angeles on June 14, 1930 in Hollywood Hospital.
+William became acutely ill while traveling abroad with his wife in the spring of 1930, returning home without Ione in early May and dying at Los Angeles on June 14, 1930, in Hollywood Hospital.
 Cause of death: lymphocytic leukemia with hypostatic pneumonia.
-The funeral was postponed until June 28, 1930 upon the return of Ione from Europe, his last rites and burial conducted at Forest Lawn Cemetery, Glendale, Little Church of the Flowers.
-Obituary notices of June 15, 23, 27 and 28 make no mention of any religious facilitation of Dodd's memorial.
+The funeral was postponed until June 28, 1930, upon the return of Ione from Europe, his last rites and burial conducted at Forest Lawn Cemetery, Glendale, Little Church of the Flowers.
+Obituary notices of June 15, 23, 27 and 28 make no mention of any religious facilitation of Dodd's obsequies.
 For enlarged context on Dodd's religious affiliation, see the "Early Years" section above.
+Ione lived on, accompanied by two widowed sisters Kate & Sallie, in California.
+Death came for Ione in February 1950 as a patient at Camarillo State Mental Hospital, per death certificate.

 Extant designs

-Illinois, Kentucky, Virginia, and Tennessee
+Kentucky

 Street numbers reflect the year 1909 citywide renumbering of street addresses in advance of the 1910 U.S. Census.